-The information in this field is used by Panel Co-Chairs to help with assigning the EP to appropriate panel members and to determine whether elements in an EP should be cross-referred to another panel.
-TEOs need to ensure that it:
+This information is used by Panel Co-Chairs to help with assigning the EP to appropriate panel members and to determine whether elements in an EP should be cross-referred to another panel.
+It is important that panels have:

-- Is a succinct and accurate description of the research field for the majority of the items in the EP, focusing on the EREs in particular; and - Only contains information that describes the staff member's research at the level of a discipline or sub-discipline (for example, educational psychology, molecular biology).
+- a succinct and accurate description of the research field for the majority of the ERE outputs and activity contained in the EREs submitted; and - information that describes the staff member's research at the level of a discipline or sub-discipline (for example, educational psychology, molecular biology).